 The knife blade also works differently because of the number of passes it goes through a cut line.
-Think of it like an xacto knife, starting with shallow cuts and then deepening as it passes over again and again.
+Think of it like an Exacto knife, starting with shallow cuts and then deepening as it passes over again and again.

-Note: the knife blade is not a one you want to use when you are rush to complete a project.
+Note: the knife blade is not one you want to use when you are rush to complete a project.
 This blade takes time.

 Thick balsa wood or basswood – this material is excellent for cutting out wood frames, ornaments, or even building small objects like a birdhouse!
 In most cases, you can go up to 3 millimeters thick.

-Mat to use: A fresh standard grip mat will work for materials thinner than 1 mm but usually the knife blade is used on thicker materials, so I recommend the strong grip mat.
-If you’re using something like 3 mm balsa wood you may also need to use some painter’s tape around the edges to ensure it doesn’t slide mid-cut.
+Mat to use: A fresh standard grip mat will work for materials thinner than 1 mm, but usually, the knife blade is used on thicker materials, so I recommend the strong grip mat.
+If you’re using something like 3 mm balsa wood, you may also need to use some painter’s tape around the edges to ensure it doesn’t slide mid-cut.

-Settings: For the craft foam, wood, chipboard, and leather there are settings you can select with you click on “view all materials” in Design Space.
-We will cover this more in detail later.
+Settings: For the craft foam, wood, chipboard, and leather, there are settings you can select with you click on “view all materials” in Design Space.
+We will cover this in more detail later.